sqall01/chasr-server/README.md

 ## Install

 Installing the server is rather simple.
-It needs a MySQL server and PHP 7.
+It needs a MySQL server, a web server and PHP 7.
 You have to create a MySQL user for the server and a database for it.
+Place the project into your web root directory.
 Rename the configuration template file `config/config.php.template` to `config/config.php` and insert the needed information into it.
-Afterwards, execute `config/install.php` to create the needed database layout.
+Afterwards, browse to `config/install.php` to create the needed database layout.

 To create a user you can use the `config/add_user.php` file.
 You have to set the values in this file to create the corresponding user.

 All clients are written to use HTTPS for security reasons.
-Therefore, if you want to host the server yourself you have to configure your webserver to serve HTTPS with a valid certificate.
+Therefore, if you want to host the server yourself you have to configure your web server to serve HTTPS with a valid certificate.

 # Supporting ChasR